fboes/aerofly-missions/README.md

 This manual is for Windows 10/11 installations.
 On other operating systems these steps are similar, but the file system locations will be different.

 1. Open Aerofly FS 4, set up a flight plan, choose a plane, set time and weather.
 (You may want to use the [Aerofly Wettergerät](https://github.com/fboes/aerofly-wettergeraet/) to get weather data.)
+1. Optional: Check the _true_ direction your plane is pointing to.
+Subtract the _magnetic_ direction to get the magnetic declination.
-Start the flight and check if the position of your plane is correct.
+1. Start the flight and check if the position of your plane is correct.
 1. Quit Aerofly FS 4 so all your settings will be saved to your `main.mcf` configuration file, usually located at `C:\Users\…\Documents\Aerofly FS 4\main.mcf`.
 1. Open the explorer and point it to the directory `main.mcf` is located, e.g. `Documents\Aerofly FS 4\`.
 1. Right click on the folder name and choose "Open in terminal"